What AI Engineers Do and Whether AI Will Replace Dev Jobs

 AI engineers rely on a variety of tools and technologies to perform their tasks efficiently.
 The most frequently used programming languages include:

-Frameworks and code editors play a crucial role in AI programming.
-TensorFlow and PyTorch are indispensable tools for building and training recurrent neural networks.
-Platforms like GitHub CoPilot enhance productivity by assisting programmers and reducing syntax errors.
+Frameworks like TensorFlow and PyTorch are essential for building and training AI models, while AI coding tools such as GitHub Copilot and Claude Code boost productivity by automating tasks and reducing errors.
+Together, these tools streamline development and make AI programming faster and more efficient.
 These existing AI tools streamline the development process, allowing AI engineers to write code while focusing on solving complex problems rather than coding issues in integrated development environments.
 However, there are concerns about whether AI will replace programmers in the future.

 Collaboration with Other Professionals